vibbits/rocker_conda_data_integration/README.md

 [![license](https://img.shields.io/badge/license-GPLv2-blue.svg)](https://opensource.org/licenses/GPL-2.0)

 In order to start working with the data integration tools container, we need to install Docker.

-Depending on your operating system - please see docker documentation (https://docs.docker.com/).
+# Install Docker

 Depending on your operating system:
-Docker For Mac users (https://docs.docker.com/docker-for-mac/):
+- Docker For Mac users (https://docs.docker.com/docker-for-mac/):

 Ensure your versions of docker, docker-compose, and docker-machine are up-to-date and compatible with Docker.app.
 Your output may differ if you are running different versions.
 ```
 $ docker --version
 Docker version 18.03, build c97c6d6